Dealing with a Narcissistic mother needs some proven, rock-solid steps and you are in the right place, my new friend. I am so happy we have hooked up.

 - You need to acknowledge your feelings toward your father for allowing her behaviour.
 Quite often, your father will have sacrificed your emotional wellbeing for his own, or at the very least, for his relationship with your mother.

 - Decide what level of contact you would like.
 What are you most comfortable with?
 What do you feel okay about?
 This is such a personal decision and no one else can make this decision for you.
 It is also perfectly okay to change your mind about this at any time.
 As you change, your comfort levels will change.
 You’ll need to reset boundaries.
 But again — don’t expect her to do what you ask.
 You still need to have very clear boundaries.
 For you.

 - Realise you’ll feel guilty.
 This is a learned response.
-And, as you can tell by my reaction to writing this, it can rear its ugly head at any time.
-These feeling were programmed into you at a time when your brain was developing.
+These feelings were programmed into you at a time when your brain was developing.
 Be gentle with yourself.
 The only time when any emotion becomes an issue is if it starts to rule your life and your decisions.
 Get your therapist on speed dial/appointment, to be a circuit breaker for your destructive patterns and habits.
 Let yourself feel guilty.
 Emotion will not consume you or break open your world.
 It also passes.
 Any emotion is usually only overwhelming for about 20 minutes and will be very similar to a bad cramp.
 Lol.
 It works up to a peak and then subsides.
 Every single time you allow yourself to feel an emotion, you remind your brain that emotions are safe and perfectly normal.

 - Our brains send us messages that get louder until we acknowledge them.
 Acknowledging your feelings will help tell your brain that you’ve heard its message loud and clear.
 Your brain won’t have to find a place in your body to store your emotions.
 Because — yep — that’s where they go.